AstarNetwork/astar-docs/docs/EVM/precompiles/xcm.md

 # XCM

-XCM Precompile provides the following functions to handle specific XCM operations.
+The XCM Precompile provides the following functions to handle specific XCM operations.

 | Function | Description |
 | -------- | -------- |